 Music is always there when we need it.
 If you’re heartbroken, you sing along to “End of the Road” by Boys II Men.
 Feeling excited?
-It’s time for that 80’s pop playlist.
-There’s a song no matter what the situation…even if you’re doing something as simple as ordering promotional products.
+It’s time for that 80s pop playlist.
+There’s a song no matter what the situation…even if you’re doing something like launching a new product at your business.

 Release Year: 1983

-Hart bought a pair of Ray Bans that he could never wear because it was too rainy outside while he was recording his debut album.
-The result was this catchy, synth-heavy 80’s hit that still gets people on the dancefloor all these years later.
+Corey Hart bought a pair of Ray-Bans that he could never wear because it was too rainy outside while he was recording his debut album.
+The result was this catchy, synth-heavy 80s hit that still gets people on the dance floor all these years later.

 Ready to wear custom sunglasses that aren’t a one-hit wonder?
 Try on your next pair!

 2. “Papa’s Got a Brand New Bag” by James Brown

 The Godfather of Soul put on his boogie shoes to record this infectious jam.
 It was recorded when the legendary singer was at a crossroads and trying to negotiate for more money with his record company.